-Alan Harris is a Welsh playwright.
+Alan Harris is a Welsh playwright and screenwriter.

 – HOW MY LIGHT IS SPENT (winner of the Judges’ Award at the 2015 Bruntwood Prize, produced by the Royal Exchange, Manchester, Sherman Theatre and Theatre By The Lake.
 Director Liz Stevenson).